Practical Nursing (LPN)

 Admission Requirements for all Healthcare Education Programs

-Post acceptance requirements for students selected for admission into any Healthcare Education Program are: ECCC Health Examination form (completed after acceptance prior to the beginning of class on EC Healthcare Education form), immunizations against measles, mumps, rubella (MMR, two immunizations), or rubella titer, Hepatitis B vaccine, or signed declination statement, TB skin test (2 step TB test required if not tested in previous year) and American Heart Association Healthcare Provider Course (completed in June, July or August of year of admission for ADN program).
+Post acceptance requirements for students selected for admission into any Healthcare Education Program are: ECCC Health Examination form (completed after acceptance prior to the beginning of class on EC Healthcare Education form), immunizations against measles, mumps, rubella (MMR, two immunizations), or rubella titer, Hepatitis B vaccine, or signed declination statement, TB skin test (2 step TB test required if not tested in previous year) and American Heart Association Healthcare Provider Course (completed in June, July or August of year of admission).

 All healthcare education students are required to submit to a criminal background check according to Mississippi law prior to any clinical experience.
 If the person has ever been convicted of a felony, or pleaded guilty to, or pleaded no contest to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offence listed in Section 45-33-23 (f), child abuse, grand larceny, burglary, gratification of lust or aggravated assault, felonious abuse and/or battery of a vulnerable adult they may not be eligible to attend clinical experience, thus forfeiting their slot in the program.

 Students enrolled in any healthcare education program must submit to random drug screening at any time during the program.